-Ted Greenberg joined NBC10 in 2003.
-He is currently based in the Atlantic City area as NBC10's Jersey Shore Bureau reporter, focusing on news from Atlantic, Cape May, Cumberland and Ocean counties.
+Ted Greenberg has been covering the Jersey Shore region for nearly two decades and the vast majority of his career.
+He joined NBC10 in 2003 and is based out of the station’s Jersey Shore Bureau in Atlantic City, focusing on news from Atlantic, Cape May, Cumberland and Ocean counties.

 Greenberg grew up in Center City Philadelphia and attended Friends Select School.
-A news junkie since third grade, he broke into broadcast journalism when in one summer he had internships at both WCAU in Bala Cynwyd and WMGM 40 in Atlantic City.
+A news junkie since third grade, he broke into broadcast journalism in the summer of 1991 with internships at both WCAU in Bala Cynwyd and WMGM 40 in Atlantic City.
 After high school he became a full-time employee at WMGM and remained there until 1997, eventually becoming weeknight 11 PM anchor.
-He also majored in criminal justice at South Jersey's Richard Stockton College while working at WMGM.
+He also majored in criminal justice at South Jersey's Richard Stockton College (now Stockton University) while working at WMGM.

 Greenberg later reported for WROC in Rochester, New York, and WTIC in the Hartford/New Haven, Connecticut area.
 He joined the station as a reporter and eventually added Saturday evening co-anchor to his duties.
 While there, he was recognized with two Boston/New England Emmy awards for news writing and an Associated Press award for excellence in broadcast journalism.

 Greenberg returned to South Jersey and WMGM in 2002 as station news director and 6 PM co-anchor.
 Realizing the he missed reporting, he took the opportunity to rejoin WCAU in 2003.
 In both 2008 and 2007, the Associated Press awarded him with ‘best coverage by a New Jersey-based correspondent’.